+5 recent studies in bipolar disorder, according to recent researches.
 Bipolar disorder, also known as manic depression, is a mental disorder that brings low and high moods and changes in energy, sleep, behavior, and thinking.
 Recent studies in bipolar disorder across the world have assisted mental health professionals in better understanding the disorder.
-Some studies are as follows:

 1) Lithium response in bipolar disorder correlates with improved cell viability of patient-derived cell lines

-Lithium is a well-established, effective treatment for bipolar disorder.
+Lithium is a well-established, effective treatment for bipolar disorder symptoms.
 However, the reasons for variations in its clinical response and the mechanisms of its actions were unclear.
 Researchers used lymphoblastoid cell lines (LCLs) and neural precursor cells (NPCs) from bipolar disorder patients.
 They were characterized for clinical response to lithium to interrogate cellular phenotypes related to both clinical and disease lithium response.
 NPCs of two biologically-related bipolar disorder patients who showed varying clinical responses to lithium were compared under healthy controls.
 RNA-sequences, cell proliferation parameters, cell viability, mitochondrial membrane potential (MMP) were assessed without and within vitro lithium.
-Research findings indicated that cellular phenotypes related to the disease (cell proliferation, MMP) in LCLs and NPCs and those related to clinical lithium response (BCL2/GSK3B expression, cell viability) in LCLs.
+Bipolar disorder research articles indicated that cellular phenotypes related to the disease (cell proliferation, MMP) in LCLs and NPCs and those related to clinical lithium response (BCL2/GSK3B expression, cell viability) in LCLs.

 2) Decelerated epigenetic aging associated with mood stabilizers in the blood of patients with bipolar disorder